JasonCaldwellMBA/AWS_DeepRacer-Object_Avoidance/Create_Best_Performing_Model.md

     - Unchecked this box because I didn't submit any models.
     - However, if you want to you can do it here or later.
 e) Note whatever the current costs are for your setup -> assuming everything looks good -> Create model.

 12) Once the model has finished training (or it was manually stopped early) it is time to evaluate the results.
 13) Assuming the evaluation successfully completed the course 3 times it is time to add objects.
-a) In the model -> Actions pull down -> clone model
+a) In the model -> Actions pull down -> clone model.
 b) Go through the step above again and select to same options EXCEPT for change race type to:
-7a) Object avoidance ->  Fixed locations -> Number of objects on track = 2
+8a) Object avoidance -> Fixed locations -> Number of objects on track = 2.
 ![Avoid 2 fixed objects in race](./images/Race_type.png)